JGong-CatenaryGong/GED-CRN/README.md

 ## Install the Rust package as a Python module
 Create a virtual environment and install the dependencies.

-Under the root directory, run the following command:
+Under the `rust_wfnkit` directory, run the following command:
 ```
     maturin develop
 ```